melosomelo/personal-website/src/content/blog/json-parser-in-typescript.md

 as they have a good balance of simplicity and expressiveness.
 :::

-## It's ~morbin'~ parsing time
+## Defining our strategy

-We've seen that parsing a string $s$ boils down to reconstructing its parse tree using a grammar that describes the language.
+We have established that parsing a string $s$ boils down to reconstructing its parse tree using a grammar that describes the language.
 There are two main ways to do this:
 **top-down** (starting at the root and ending with the leaves) and **bottom-up** (starting at the leaves and finishing with the root).

-We're going to build a top-down parser, as they're easier to write by hand and the requirements for the grammar aren't too taxing for simple languages like JSON (we'll talk about these in a minute).
+We're going to build a top-down parser, as they're usually easier to write by hand and the requirements for the associated grammar aren't too taxing for simple languages like JSON (we'll talk about these in a minute).

-We've already performed top-down parsing in this article.
-Our previous example of deriving the string $32 \cdot (4 + 2)$ using the grammar for the language $ARITH$ was just that.
+You may not have realized it, but we've already performed top-down parsing in this article.
+Our previous example of
+deriving the string $32 \cdot (4 + 2)$ using the grammar for the language $ARITH$ was just that.
-We started with $S$ and then applied a series of production rules until we got the input string.
+We started with $S$ (the root) and then applied a series of production rules until we got the input string (the leaves).

+In that example, you can see that we deliberately picked the rules that got us closer to the input string.
+We, as readers, can make that distinction based on intuition.
+The computer, of course, cannot.

+A naive approach then would be for the parser to test every possible production at every step, and when it got stuck, it would backtrack and try a different route.
+Needless to say, this would be incredibly slow.
+Some parsers do work based on backtracking, but they do it on smaller sets of possible productions and are still considered inefficient for practical purposes.

+The ideal scenario is for the parser to know _exactly_ which production to apply, at all times, and if it reaches a dead-end it's because the input string is malformed.
+But based on what will it be able to perform such deductions?
+Is such a parser even possible?
+Yes, it is.
+They're called **deterministic parsers**, and we're going to build one of them.

+A deterministic top-down parser iterates over two strings: the input string $s_i$ and $s_c$, the one that's being manipulated via the grammar rules to look like $s_i$.